January - June 2017:

-Gertrude Moakley's work has long been out of print and difficult to get, except in the U.S. using Interlibrary Loan.
+Gertrude Moakley's work has long been out of print and difficult to get, unless by using Interlibrary Loan.
 In this blog I have transcribed the text in full, chapter by chapter, together with my own commentary with which I try to update what she says in light of more recent evidence.
-This is not a hard job because over time the evidence has largely confirmed her early discoveries and conclusions."Translations of Franco Pratesi Essays Originally in Italian", essays covering "Holland" and "Perugia and Nearby Cities".
+This was not a hard job because over time the evidence has largely confirmed her early discoveries and conclusions."Translations of Franco Pratesi Essays Originally in Italian", essays covering "Holland" and "Perugia and Nearby Cities".

 For a fuller description of this series, see the top entry below.

 Between July 28, 2015 and December 22, 2016:

 "Translations of Franco Pratesi Essays Originally in Italian". http://pratesitranslations.blogspot.com/